tomekczernek/na-bank-app/README.md

     npm install
     npm run server
+    npm start

+The server must be run at port 3000
-The application must be run separately, I do not know why it does not work under port 3000 :/
+The application must be run separately.
+I do not know why it does not work under port 3000 :/